 Jessica Bakeman

-Bakeman was the editor and project manager of Class of COVID-19: An Education Crisis for Florida's Vulnerable Students, a comprehensive multimedia series from Florida Public Media examining how the pandemic upended public education statewide.
-Published in spring 2021 with support from a competitive Education Writers Association fellowship, Class of COVID-19 includes a radio documentary, an hourlong television special and a limited-run newsletter.
+Bakeman was the editor and project manager of Class of COVID-19: An Education Crisis for Florida's Vulnerable Students, a 2021 multimedia series from Florida Public Media exploring how the pandemic upended public education statewide.
+The project won a national Edward R. Murrow Award for excellence in digital.

-Bakeman also reported and produced WLRN's 2019 audio documentary and investigative series, Chartered: Florida's First Private Takeover Of A Public School System, which earned a regional Edward R. Murrow Award for news documentary and an honorable mention for the inaugural Esserman-Knight Journalism Prize.
+Bakeman reported and produced WLRN's 2019 audio documentary and investigative series, Chartered: Florida's First Private Takeover Of A Public School System, which earned a regional Murrow for news documentary and an honorable mention for the inaugural Esserman-Knight Journalism Prize.

-Bakeman won national first-place awards for audio storytelling in 2019 and education beat reporting in 2018 from the Education Writers Association.
-Other honors include a Salute to Excellence award from the National Association of Black Journalists and a Journalism Award of Excellence from the American College of Emergency Physicians, both for work in 2018.
+She won national first-place awards for audio storytelling in 2019 and education beat reporting in 2018 from the Education Writers Association.

 Previously, Bakeman helped establish POLITICO's national network of state capital coverage, serving as an original member of the company's bureaus in both Albany, N.Y., and Tallahassee, Fla.
 She also covered New York state politics for The Wall Street Journal and USA Today.